 - Early changes in bone density or joints.

-- Platelet or white blood cell levels lower than normal.
+- Platelet or white blood cell levels are lower than usual.

 Wilson’s disease can be difficult to diagnose initially.

 The symptoms are similar to other health problems such as heavy metal poisoning, hepatitis C and cerebral palsy.

 Sometimes Wilson’s disease can be ruled out once neurological symptoms occur and there is no visible Kayser-Fleischer ring.